sd17spring/sd17spring.github.io/_toolboxes/image-processing.md

 ## Blurring Faces

 Next, you will use OpenCV's filtering routines to blur out the face.
-Specifically you will be using the function cv2.dilate to blur out the face.
+Specifically you will be using the function `cv2.dilate` to blur out the face.

-First, at the top of your file (right after you create face_cascade) create a numpy matrix which controls the degree of blurring (the larger the matrix, the more blurring):
+First, at the top of your file (right after you create `face_cascade`) create a NumPy matrix which controls the degree of blurring (the larger the matrix, the more blurring):

     kernel = np.ones((21, 21), 'uint8')